OpenGradient/erc-onchain-agent/agent-erc.md

 The agent first uses an LLM to analyse the tweet.
 This LLM could be a smaller and cheaper model, suitable for sentiment analysis.
 Next, it feeds the sentiment score and live pricing data to a forecasting model to predict price movement.
 The output of the forecasting model is then passed to an Optimizer tool that takes into account the forecasts and current exposure to make a final decision.
 If the optimizer indicates that a trade should be carried out, the agent forwards it to an execution model that identifies the best way to execute the trade and performs it.

-This example highlights how powerful nested and composable agents are, where each one can be focused on driving a particular well-defined task, and can offload complexities to other, specialized agents in a completely flexible way.
+In this example, the agent utilizes specialzied models and tools for certain sub-tasks so it doesn't have to implement everything on its own.
+The models can be classical ML models or complex LLMs.
+In addition, it can also build on top of other agents more more complex tasks, such as running the Optimizer.
+This example highlights, how powerful having an open and composable architecture for agents and models can be, unlocking the pathway to a future where rather than building all-knowing agents and models, we can offload work to specialized models that are reusable and more effective at what they do.

 ### Execution Environment